TheoLeeCJ/llama4-computer-use/README.md

 # Local Quick Start

-> ## **Caution:**
->
-> The agent currently makes no attempt to prevent you from conducting tasks which may be destructive or impactful (e.g. deleting files or emails).
-If you use it, you must monitor it closely to prevent it from conducting actions which may be harmful!
-> 1. The agent may make mistakes or take unintended actions
-> 2. All suggested actions should be carefully reviewed before execution
-> 3. You should only run this agent in an isolated environment (e.g. virtual machine or isolated Docker container)
-> 4. Do not allow access to sensitive data or systems or send spam
-> 5. Refer to documented interaction trajectories to understand its capabilities and shortcomings: https://llama4.pages.dev. **Trajectories are only a rough indicator of the performance, and minor environmental differences and run-to-run-variation may cause hugely differing results.**

-(A guide on using Docker to run the agent safely in an isolated environment is coming soon.)

 **Most importantly, if you try it out, ensure that you are running the agent in an isolated, separate environment like a Docker container or Linux virtual machine.**

 1. Ensure your virtual machine or isolated environment has `scrot` and `xdotool`, which the agent uses to get screenshots and execute commands respectively.
 It also needs `python3` and the Python `requests` library.